 Iron deficiency often develops slowly.
 Symptoms may include tiredness, pale skin, brittle nails, and frequent infections.
 A balanced diet featuring both animal and plant sources usually covers the requirement.
 Vegetarians and vegans should pay extra attention to non-heme sources and pair them with vitamin C-rich foods like citrus fruit or bell peppers.
 People with certain conditions or those who donate blood regularly may require supplements.
 Always consult a healthcare provider before starting iron pills, as too much can harm the liver and other organs.

-This calculator offers a quick way to check whether youβre on track with daily iron intake.
+This calculator offers a quick way to check whether you’re on track with daily iron intake.
 By referencing age and sex-based guidelines, you can tailor your diet and ensure adequate iron for energy, cognitive function, and overall health.
+Use the copy button to log results or share them with a nutrition professional for personalized advice.